GRONINGEN-MICROBIOME-CENTRE/Lifelines_NEXT/PentaChiliadal_virome/README.md

 ---

 ## Overview
-The **PentaChiliadal Virome (PCV)** project aims to characterize the gut virome landscape from metagenomic data within the *Lifelines NEXT* cohort.
+The **PentaChiliadal Virome** project aims to characterize the gut virome landscape from metagenomic data within the *Lifelines NEXT* cohort.
-We provide a reproducible pipeline for the detection, filtering, dereplication, and abundance estimation of viral sequences from metagenomic assemblies.

 ---